andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.rst

 .. note::

 	As an exercise, do the same procedure for the 2ndLevel_Inc-Con results.
-After you have extracted the data and put it into a variable labeled ``Inc_Con``, compare the values to the output from typing "Inc-Con".
+After you have extracted the data and put it into a variable labeled ``Inc_Con``, compare the values to the output from typing "Inc-Con" (note the difference between the underscore character and the dash character).
 What do you notice?
 Does it make sense?

 Extracting Data from an Sphere